Contractor-x/ETHICAL-HACKING-COOKBOOKS/README.md

 ### ⚠️ **File Upload Limit**
 GitHub **limits file uploads to 25MB**, so large files **can't be uploaded directly**.
-For bigger files, consider using alternative file-sharing methods and linking them here.

 ---

 🚀 **Unleash your inner hacker.
 Start exploring the cookbook today!** 🛠

-Let me know if you want to fine-tune this further! 🔥
 ### Contributors
 ---
 **Moh-dakai**